Beautiful Lakes in Pakistan

 69. Lulusar Lake

-Lulusar Lake (also spelled Lulusir) is a lake at 3,410 meters high, considered one of the top lakes in Pakistan.
+Lulusar Lake (also spelled Lulusir) is 3,410 meters high and is considered one of Pakistan’s top lakes.
 It is the headwaters for the Kunhar River, which flows southward towards every village within this valley, including Jharkhand Naran, Kaghan, Jared, Paras, and Balakot.
 Located only 50 kilometers from Naran – this sacred place can be accessed by most modes of transportation, such as cars, buses, or even horses.
 Lulusar or Lalusar is a group of mountain peaks and a lake in the Kaghan Valley in the Khyber-Pakhtunkhwa province of Pakistan.

 70. Katpana lake